Deep Nets: What have they ever done for Vision?: The Initial Successes, With Some Caveats

 Thirdly, almost all Deep Nets require annotated data for training and testing.
-This has the effect of biasing vision researchers to work on those visual tasks for which annotation is easy.
-For example, annotation for object detection merely requires specifying a tight bounding box around an object.
-But for other vision tasks, such as detecting the joint of a human, annotation is much harder and for some tasks it is almost impossible.
+This has the effect of biasing vision researchers to work on visual tasks for which annotation is easy instead of on problems which are important.
+For example, annotation for object detection merely requires specifying a tight bounding box around an object which is fairly straightforward to do.
+But for other vision tasks, such as detecting the joint of a human of per-pixel annotation of objects, annotation is much harder and for some tasks such as estimating 3D depth it is almost impossible.
 There are methods which reduce the need for supervision as discussed in Section~\ref{sec:transfer}, and there is also the possibility of using synthetic stimuli (generated by computer graphics engines) which enables groundtruth to be available for all visual tasks.
-But realistic synthetic stimuli are limited and the vision community is reluctant to rely on it until they become sufficiently realistic.
+But realistic synthetic stimuli are limited and so the computer vision community is only gradually, and somewhat reluctantly, starting to use it.

 In summary, Deep Nets are a set of tools which are constantly being refined and developed according to the needs of specific visual tasks.
-They almost all rely on fully supervised data, with caveats we will discuss later, and their performance can fail to generalize to images outside the dataset they have been trained on.
-Dataset biases are particularly problematic for vision due to the infinite complexity of real world images, as we will discuss in Section~\ref{sec:explosion}.
+The greatest successes of Deep Nets have relied heavily on fully supervised data, though there are growing advances using less supervision which we will discuss in Section~\ref{sec:challenges}.
+Their performance can fail to generalize to images outside the dataset they have been trained on and, as we will discuss in Section~\ref{sec:explosion}, this is particularly problematic due to the infinite complexity of real world images.